 “He wants to do the right thing,” Morgan said of Bergdahl.
 “Once he gets an idea that makes sense, he wants to move on it.
 In this case, he understood what he was doing would get him in trouble.”

 Morgan, who has extensive experience working with prisoners of war, testified Wednesday during a sentence hearing in Bergdahl’s court-martial at Fort Bragg just before defense attorneys rested their case, arguing for leniency for the soldier.

 Bergdahl faces up to life in prison after he pleaded guilty to desertion and misbehavior before the enemy charges, admitting he endangered his fellow troops when he left his post in June 2008.
 The judge overseeing the case, Army Col. Jeffery R. Nance, could hand down Bergdahl’s punishment this week.

 Prosecutors and defense attorneys are expected to present their closing arguments and recommended sentences to Nance on Thursday.

 Prosecutors are likely to recommend a punishment that includes time in prison.
 They spent three days in court laying out a case that described the massive, high-risk search efforts launched to find Bergdahl in the weeks after he disappeared, detailing severe injuries suffered by three servicemembers during those operations.
 One soldier, retired Master Sgt.
 Mark Allen, was shot in the head, leaving him paralyzed and unable to speak.

-While Bergdahl’s mental disorders impair his understanding of other people, they do not preclude him from planning complex tasks, such as his desertion or his escape attempts when he was being held by Taliban-linked Haqqani militants in Pakistan, Morgan testified.
+Mental health issues While Bergdahl’s mental disorders impair his understanding of other people, they do not preclude him from planning complex tasks, such as his desertion or his escape attempts when he was being held by Taliban-linked Haqqani militants in Pakistan, Morgan testified.